Ultimate Guide to Nutrition for Strength Training

 The most important factor is eating a recovery meal within 2 hours of training.

 Also, contrary to popular belief, fats won’t reduce the benefits of protein and carbohydrates post-workout.
-So, similar to our pre-workout meal, we’re shooting for a balanced, mixed-food plate.
+So, similar to our pre-workout meal, we’re shooting for a balanced, nutrient-dense plate.

 Here’s a sample post-workout meal: